-Website: Our website is being built with React and Node.js.
-The website will also have an interactive map for determining the Degree Days based on a user's selected location.
+Website: Our website is built with React and Node.js.
+The website has interactive tools for determining the Degree Days based on a user's selected location, teaching the user about each individual flower, and helping source the information needed to find and raise a select flower.

-Backend: Altering the database's data.
-Handling Degree Day calculations for when the user utilizes the interactive map on the frontend.
+Backend: Altering the database's data, handling Degree Day calculations for when the user utilizes the interactive map on the frontend, and effectively securing and testing the site to ensure safety and reliability.